 Our marketed products are subject to Medical Device Reporting, or MDR, obligations, which require that we report to the FDA any incident in which our products may have caused or contributed to a death or serious injury, or in which our products malfunctioned and, if the malfunction were to recur, it could likely cause or contribute to a death or serious injury.
 The timing of our obligation to report under the MDR regulations is triggered by the date we become aware of the adverse event as well as the nature of the event.
 We may fail to report adverse events of which we become aware within the prescribed timeframe.
-We may also fail to recognize that we have become aware of a reportable adverse event, especially if it is not reported to us as an adverse event or if it is an adverse event that is unexpected or removed in time from the use of our products.
+We may also fail to recognize that we have become aware of a reportable adverse event, especially if it is not reported to us as an adverse event, if it is an adverse event that is unexpected, if the occurrence of the adverse event is not immediately associated with our product, or if an adverse event occurs subsequent to completing use of our product.
 If we fail to comply with our reporting obligations, the FDA could take action including warning letters, untitled letters, administrative actions, criminal prosecution, imposition of civil monetary penalties, revocation of our device clearances, seizure of our products, or delay in clearance of future products.